Some of the dead marine life observed on the seafloor at NW Rota-1.

 The two species of shrimp that live in this unstable environment are seen close up.

 A few other animals have made it to the Rota vents.
-We saw some large limpets in 2004 at a site called "Gastros".
+We saw some large limpets in 2004 at a site called Gastros.
 Two years later, they are still there – probably the same individuals.
 They are surrounded by their egg cases – the hatchlings crawl out and grow near the parents.
 A few white crabs wander among the shrimp.
-While their large claws are those of a predator, we have seen them also cropping bacteria.
-One shrimp, unafraid of a striding crab, climbed aboard for a ride until it was forcibly ejected from its seat by its crustacean 'vehicle'.
+While their large claws are those of a predator, we have seen them cropping bacteria.
+One shrimp, unafraid of a striding crab, climbed aboard for a ride until it was forcibly ejected from its seat by its crustacean "vehicle."
 The low diversity of the Rota animal community reflects an unstable environment in which only a few animals can survive.

 (top)